litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 ## Highlights

-- Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), the only change should be `window.openDatabase()` --> `sqlitePlugin.openDatabase()`
+- Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below. (*NOTE:* Some known deviations are described below).
-- Failure-safe nested transactions with batch processing optimizations
+- Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/))
 - FTS3, FTS4, and R-Tree support is tested working OK in this version
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
-  - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); and synchronized to iCloud by default (iOS version; can be disabled as described below).
+  - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS version); may be synchronized to iCloud (iOS version).
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
 - Pre-populated openDatabase option (usage described below)